DRAMA

 Formative assessment: this will involve verbal feedback from class teacher and peer review.
 This may then lead to an opportunity to refine and improve performance based on feedback.

 Throughout the year there will be three progress checks.
-This will be a holistic mark that will reflect the practical work explored in all schemes as well as any written tasks.
+This will be a holistic mark that will reflect the practical work explored in all schemes as well as any written tasks which have been undertaken.

 Summative assessment: Summative assessment occurs at the end of the year.
 Your daughter will be given an average ‘working at grade’ based on all of the practical and written tasks set throughout the year.